rvl016/Vendor-Product-API/README.md

 ]
 ```

-> If there are no vendors on the database, your status will be a 204, instead of 200.
+> If there are no vendors on the database, your response status will be a 204, instead of 200.

 <br/>